Madhu-Krishnan-A-P/VHDL-design-nptel/and_gate/README.md

 ## How to Simulate Using Quartus Prime Lite

 1. Open Quartus Prime Lite and create or open a project in this folder.
-2. Add the design, DUT, and testbench VHDL files to the project.
+2. Add the design, DUT, testbench, and Gates package VHDL files to the project.
 3. Compile the design files.
 4. Run simulation and verify functionality using the waveform tracefiles with the Quartus waveform viewer.